itenium-be/ClosedXMLTutorial/README.md

 [Create Excels with C# and EPPlus: A tutorial](https://itenium.be/blog/dotnet/create-xlsx-excel-with-epplus-csharp/) because it used to be such a great project.
 But then it went commercial 😀

-So time to create a new blog series, now using the MIT licensed OpenXML!
+So time to create a new blog series, now using the MIT licensed ClosedXML!

 [ClosedXML/ClosedXML](https://github.com/ClosedXML/ClosedXML) ClosedXML is a .NET library for reading, manipulating and writing Excel 2007+ (.xlsx, .xlsm) files.
 It aims to provide an intuitive and user-friendly interface to dealing with the underlying OpenXML API. (⭐ 5.2k)